XavierPalestino/inasunny/README.md

  Endpoints:

-    1. Show all books sorted by year of publication in ascending order, the results should be paginated.
-(10 books in total, leaving 2 books per page)
+    1. Show all sales sorted by year of publication in ascending order, the results should be paginated.
+(10 sales in total, leaving 2 sales per page)
     2. Books descending by year of publication.
-(10 books in total, leaving 2 books per page)
+(10 sales in total, leaving 2 sales per page)
-    3. Search for those books where X author participated by matching either his first or last name.
+    3. Search for those sales where X user participated by matching either his first or last name.
     4. Where the price is in the range from priceMinimum to priceMaximum.
-    5. Given a number, search for books containing that number of authors.
+    5. Given a number, search for sales containing that number of users.
-    6. Search for those books in a date range (StartDate, EndDate) of publication.
+    6. Search for those sales in a date range (StartDate, EndDate) of publication.
-    7. Number of books that exist of x category
+    7. Number of sales that exist of x products
-    8. Filter books by category.
+    8. Filter sales by products.
-    9. Filter books in ascending and descending order by number of pages contained in the book.
+    9. Filter sales in ascending and descending order by number of pages contained in the sale.